Environment America

 Environment America is a federation of state-based environmental advocacy organizations in the United States.
 The organization researches and advocates for environmental policies through lobbying, litigation, and the mobilization of public support.
-Environment America advocates new laws and policies to address climate change, air pollution and water pollution, and is a proponent of clean energy.
-It opposes offshore drilling.
+Environment America advocates new laws and policies to address climate change, air pollution and water pollution, and is a proponent of clean energy, while opposing offshore drilling.

 History

 On November 5, 2007, Environment America separated from the state Public Interest Research Groups (PIRG), bringing with it the organization's national environmental advocacy program.
 The federation combined several small, state-based advocacy groups that had already separated from the PIRGs.
-As a result of the separation of the organizations, the PIRGs’ scope of work was defined as consumer, health, and safety Issues while Environment America became responsible for the group’s previous environmental work.
-Doug Phelps, who helped build the state PIRG network, became the group’s new chair.
+As a result of the separation of the organizations, the PIRGs' scope of work was defined as consumer, health, and safety issues while Environment America became responsible for the group's previous environmental work.
+Doug Phelps, who helped build the state PIRG network, became the group's new chair.